Pro/exchange-catchall/README.md

 9. Check EventLog for errors or warnings.
  Hint: you can create a user defined view in EventLog and then select "Per Source" and as the value "Exchange CatchAll"

+Make sure that the priority of the CatchAll Agent is quite high (best is to set it directly after any Antivirus system).
+To get a list of all the Export Agents use the Command `Get-TransportAgent`

+To change the priority use `Set-TransportAgent -Identity "Exchange CatchAll" -Priority 3`

 ### Configuring the agent
 Edit the .config file to fit your needs.